Shredding and Grating Non-Dairy Cheese

 • Electrical: 415V/50Hz/3P

-• Packaging: Various retail standup pouch on VFFS machine
+• Packaging: Various retail standup pouches on VFFS machine

 shredding grating non dairy cheese